Skip to content

 • Payload: bytes + a 4-bit binary type indicator (see binary payload types below)

-• Processed by: the configured binary data handler plugin (e.g. hivemind-audio-binary-protocol)
+• Processed by: the configured binary data handler plugin (e.g. hivemind-audio-binary-protocol), and only after the policy chain allows the payload

 Binary payload types